digiaiiris/tuntilukkarihelp/README.md

 With this functionality, you can enter new work entries manually if the suggestions (see below) do not cover all the day's activities.

  1. Magic wand button opens a dialog where you can select recent activity as a tempate for the new work entry (see [below](#magic-wand-dialog-using-recent-activity-as-template) for more details).
- 2. In the description field, you type in what you've been doing.
-This will be printed in the invoice sent to the customer, alongside with the project task.
-Often this is the same as a ticket number (eg. in Jira) or a calendar event subject (in which case you won't enter it manually here but you suggestions further below).
+ 2. You can type in the description if you don't use the magic wand button to fill it.
 > Note that you can enter long and multiline text into the description field.
 After entering a long text, the text input will collapse and you will be indicated by an ellipsis (…) that some part of the text is not visible.
  4. Number of hours you've been working on the subject.
 The hours can be entered in 0.5 hours (30 minutes) precision.
- 5. Selection of the project task that the work is targeted to (see below for more details on selecting the task).
-The project task will determine cost center, billing rate, etc.
+ 5. You can select the project task from a dropdown (see [below](#project-task-selection) for more details) if you don't use the magic wand button to fill it.

 The work entry will be saved automatically after you have entered data to all the fields.
 The recorded work entry moves to today's work entries and you may continue to enter another work entry right away.